 Tonight we berth in the picturesque fishing village on the island of Kaprije.
 If you are looking for a typical Dalmatian Village - this is it.
 Kaprije is a heaven for sailors searching for authentic and natural ambiance.
 With no cars on the island, surrounded only by few houses and some family-run restaurants, Kaprije definitely is the place where time stops.

 Enjoy in a glass of wine in a gentle swing of a yacht and admire the sun setting behind the glittering Adriatic.
 Idyllic setting for a romantic dinner in a locally run seaside tavern.
 Octopus under the bell is a must-try.

-Early morning panoramic cruise towards the largest city nearby - Šibenik.
+Early morning panoramic cruise towards the largest city nearby - Sibenik.
 Leaving the sea behind, we head upriver through spectacular Krka river canyon, which is also, the largest mussel growing natural habitat in Croatia.
 On our route, we can buy mussels or oysters, that we can later prepare for dinner.

-The old town centre of was actually merged with the mainland a long time ago by the locals because of farming and cultivating.
+The old town center of was merged with the mainland a long time ago by the locals because of farming and cultivating.
 Nowadays this vivid Adriatic pearl is crisscrossed with cobbled streets and typical Dalmatian architecture.
 These charming stone houses are now mainly used as excellent restaurants, cocktail bars, and local taverns-"konobas" where you can try the famous red Babic wine with locally produced salted sardines and goat cheese.
 Later, you will have the chance to explore the nightlife options, since there are some famous night clubs around with live music.